 More color options

 JPEGs have a limited range of colors and tones because they are only 8-bit.
 RAW images are around 16-bit.
 The camera on your phone can capture infinite color possibilities.
-But, when it converts into a JPG image, the majority of colors will not be used or appear in the result.
+But, when it converts into a JPG image, most colors will not be used or appear in the result.

 How can I process a RAW file